dv-bt/droplet-motion-lis/README.md

 # droplet-motion-lis

-Analysis of droplet motion on liquid-infused surface (LIS).
+Analysis of droplet motion on liquid-infused surfaces (LIS).

 ### Table of contents